-Answer: Agree or not?
-If you agree, means you don't understand the Buddha dharma.
+Answer: Do you all agree?
+If you agree, it means you do not understand the Buddha dharma.
 Effort alone cannot free you.
 The 4 Right Efforts are mainly applied at the thought level to deal with the thought.
 1st Right Effort is to abandon the wrong thoughts that had arisen.
 Then the 2nd Right Effort is to prevent the arising of any wrong action, speech or thought.
 The 3rd Right Effort is to cultivate the right and wholesome action, speech and thought that are still not in you.
 This is followed by the 4th Right Effort which is to refine upon and perfect the wholesome action, speech and thought that are already in you.
-Effort is only used when it's related to thought.
+Effort is only used when it is related to thought.
 What frees you is only wisdom.
-Please remember that.
-That's why guarding sense door, if you use effort, you are actually suppressing it and you are trying to control your emotion from stirring via delusion.
+Please do remember that.
+That is why guarding sense door, if you use effort, you are suppressing it and you are trying to control your emotion from stirring via delusion.
 The Buddha uses this word - Be vigilant.
 Do you know what is vigilant?
 It means be Heedful.
 Always be attentive and ever mindful to cultivate the Noble 8-fold path (or meditation as taught by the Buddha) so that delusion does not arise to delude you into negativities.
 So that the evil roots will not arise to condition your evil action, speech and thought processes.
 Vigilance means ever mindful and ever heedful so that the wisdom can protect you.
 Hence vigilance is not an effort.
-When you don't have wisdom, you cannot deal with defilement.
-All of your efforts will be of no meaning.
-You try to 'cut' here (at the feeling), 'cut' there, or say "let go and don't attach" - all these has got no meaning because it doesn't work and cultivation is no like that.
+When you do not have wisdom, you cannot deal with defilement.
+All your efforts will be of no meaning.
+You can try to 'cut' here (at the feeling), 'cut' there, or say "let go and don't attach" - all these has got no meaning because it doesn't work, and cultivation is no like that.
 For they never inquire - "who is letting go?"
-The person with delusion tries to let go, you ask yourself, - can this be done?
-If you don't understand, you cannot let go!
-You will grasps and cling via delusion.
-Once wisdom or wise attention (yoniso manasikara) is there, you are no longer deluded hence you won't hold or grasp anymore, right?
-So there is no need to let go.
+The person with delusion tries to let go, - you must ask yourself, can this be done?
+If you do not understand, you cannot let go!
+You will grasp and cling via delusion.
+But once wisdom or wise attention (yoniso manasikāra) is there, you are no longer deluded hence you will not hold or grasp anymore, right?
+So, there is no need to let go.
 Only those who hold need to let go but without wisdom it cannot be done.

-Like I told Eddie just now, the kid, if you have nothing for him to do or play, the kid will go all round and create havoc.
-But if you have a toy for him, he will stay guiet and not disturb you.
-So what happens is, this kid is like your mind, you must let it do something also.
-Otherwise it will be like this kid, it will go all round and create havoc via heedlessness (I.e. constantly loss in thoughts and seldom mindful or heedful.)
-Since your consciousness or mind is trapped inside your physical body and the senses are all there, - so upon contact, it's automatic just like the physics experiment of the battery, bulb and switch, it will automatically light up or become conscious.
-That's why it's all automatic following natures' law, each and every phenomena (May it be mental, physical or nature's) is all dependent originating and conditions arising.
+Just like what I told Eddie just now, the kid, if you have nothing for him to do or play, the kid will go around and create havoc.
+But if you have a toy for him, he will stay quiet and not disturb you.
+So, what happens is, this kid is like your mind, you must let it do something.
+Otherwise, it will be like this kid, it will go around and create havoc via heedlessness (I.e. constantly loss in thoughts and seldom mindful or heedful.)
+Since your consciousness or mind is trapped inside your physical body and the senses are all there, - so upon contact, it is automatic just like the physics experiment of the battery, bulb and switch, it will automatically light up or become conscious.
+That is why it's all automatic following natures' law, each and every phenomenon (May it be mental, physical or nature's) is all dependent originating and conditions arising.
 Anything perceivable by the mind is a phenomenon.
 We can perceive our physical, mental and nature's phenomena via our mental perception.